beancount/docs/docs/11_how_inventories_work.md

     bean-doctor context <filename> <line-no>

 The resulting output will show the list of inventory contents of all affected accounts prior to the transaction being applied, including cost basis, acquisition date, and optional label fully rendered.
-Note that some failures are typically handled by throwing away a invalid Transaction’s effects (but never quietly).
+Note that some failures are typically handled by throwing away an invalid Transaction’s effects (but never quietly).

 From Emacs or VI, placing the cursor near a transaction and invoking the corresponding command is the easiest way to invoke the command, as it inserts the line number automatically.